BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 source="VPNlogs.json" host="Vpn_logs" index="vpn_logs" sourcetype="_json"
 ```

-This search returned 2,812 events, confirming that the VPN log file had been processed and stored correctly within Splunk.

 One thing that immediately stood out to me was how Splunk automatically extracted fields from the JSON data.
 Instead of viewing the logs as unstructured text, I could already see individual fields such as:

 * Company